 There is a difference between marketing to businesses and marketing to a consumer.
 Some people think marketing to someone looking to purchase something for themselves is the same as marketing to a person making a purchase for their business.
-You are still just marketing to people.

 What is B2B vs B2C Marketing?

 B2B businesses market and sell their products and services directly to other businesses.

 B2C businesses sell products and services to consumers for their personal use.